Vulcan (hypothetical planet): Attempts to confirm the discovery

 Watson and Swift had reputations as excellent observers.
 Watson had already discovered more than twenty asteroids, while Swift had several comets named after him.
 Both described the colour of their hypothetical intra-mercurial planet as "red".
 Watson reported that it had a definite disk—unlike stars, which appear in telescopes as mere points of light—and that its phase indicated that it was on the far side of the Sun approaching superior conjunction.

 Both Watson and Swift had observed two objects they believed were not known stars, but after Swift corrected an error in his coordinates, none of the coordinates matched each other, nor known stars.
 The idea that four objects were observed during the eclipse generated controversy in scientific journals and mockery from Watson's rival C. H. F. Peters.
 Peters noted that the margin of error in the pencil and cardboard recording device Watson had used was large enough to plausibly include a bright known star.
-A skeptic of the Vulcan theory, Peters dismissed all the observations as mistaking known stars as planets.
+A skeptic of the Vulcan hypothesis, Peters dismissed all the observations as mistaking known stars as planets.

 Astronomers continued searching for Vulcan during total solar eclipses in 1883, 1887, 1889, 1900, 1901, 1905, and 1908.
-Finally, in 1908, W. W. Campbell, Director, and C. D. Perrine, Astronomer, of the Lick Observatory, after comprehensive photographic observations at three solar eclipse expeditions in 1901, 1905, and 1908, stated: "In our opinion, the work of the three Crocker Expeditions,...brings the observational side of the intermercurial planet problem—famous for half a century—definitely to a close."
+Finally, in 1908, William Wallace Campbell, Director, and Charles Dillon Perrine, Astronomer, of the Lick Observatory, after comprehensive photographic observations at three solar eclipse expeditions in 1901, 1905, and 1908, stated: "In our opinion, the work of the three Crocker Expeditions ... brings the observational side of the intermercurial planet problem—famous for half a century—definitely to a close."

 Hypothesis disproved

 In 1915 Einstein's theory of relativity, an approach to understanding gravity entirely differently from classical mechanics, removed the need for Le Verrier's hypothetical planet.
 It showed that the peculiarities in Mercury's orbit were the results of the curvature of spacetime caused by the mass of the Sun.
 This added a predicted 0.1 arc-second advance of Mercury's perihelion each orbital revolution, or 43 arc-seconds per century, exactly the observed amount (without any recourse to the existence of a hypothetical Vulcan).

 The new theory modified the predicted orbits of all planets, but the magnitude of the differences from Newtonian theory diminishes rapidly as one gets farther from the Sun.
 Also, Mercury's fairly eccentric orbit makes it much easier to detect the perihelion shift than is the case for the nearly circular orbits of Venus and Earth.
-Einstein's theory was empirically verified in the Eddington experiment during the solar eclipse of May 29, 1919 when photographs showed the curvature of spacetime was bending starlight around the Sun.
-Astronomers generally quickly accepted that a large planet inside the orbit of Mercury could not exist, given the corrected equation of gravity.
+Einstein's theory was empirically verified in the Eddington experiment during the solar eclipse of May 29, 1919, during which photographs showed the curvature of spacetime was bending starlight around the Sun.
+Most astronomers quickly accepted that a large planet inside the orbit of Mercury could not exist, given the corrected equation of gravity.